TuckerTucker/tkr-news-gather/_project/repo-review/reports/security/analysis-report.md

 ## Conclusion

-The TKR News Gatherer demonstrates security awareness with comprehensive controls implemented.
+The TKR News Gather demonstrates security awareness with comprehensive controls implemented.
 However, critical issues around credential management and authentication must be addressed before production deployment.
 The security foundation is strong, but hardening is required in several areas to meet production security standards.

 **Next Steps:**
 1. Schedule security review meeting